Vinod Khosla: Career

-Co-founding Sun Microsystems and early investments: 1980-2003
+Co-founding Sun Microsystems and early investments: 1980–2003

-Khosla developed a business plan for an electronic design automation company for electrical engineers.
-He was introduced to employees at Intel and became the first full-time founder and Chief Financial Officer of Daisy Systems.
+In 1980, 25 year-old Khosla developed a business plan for an electronic design automation company for electrical engineers.
+He was introduced to employees at Intel and became the first full-time founder and chief financial officer of Daisy Systems, his first startup, and one of the first companies to go after the computer-aided design software market.
 The company spent 80 percent of its resources on building custom computer hardware that could run its software.
-As a result, Khosla left the company in order to create a startup that manufactures general purpose computers.
-In 1981, Khosla co-founded Data Dump with a former Stanford classmate, which ended up failing.
+Khosla left the company in order to create a startup that manufactures general purpose computers.
+Khosla left Daisy Systems before the company's IPO, which was one of the most successful IPOs of 1984.
+In 1981, Khosla co-founded Data Dump with a former Stanford classmate, Scott McNealy, which ended up failing.

-In 1982, Khosla co-founded Sun Microsystems (SUN is the acronym for the Stanford University Network), along with Stanford classmates Andy Bechtolsheim, who was licensing a computer design to local companies, and Scott McNealy.
+In 1982, Khosla co-founded Sun Microsystems (SUN is the acronym for the Stanford University Network), along with Stanford classmates Andy Bechtolsheim, who was licensing a computer design for $10,000 to local companies, and Scott McNealy, a Harvard-trained economist and Stanford MBA.
 UC Berkeley computer science graduate student Bill Joy later joined the company as co-founder.
-Sun Microsystems sold servers to the universities they graduated from and other colleges, desktop computers.
+Sun Microsystems sold servers to the universities they graduated from and other colleges, desktop computers, and created the Java programming language.
+Sun pioneered open systems technology and RISC processors, and focused on distributed systems.
+They sold networked servers and workstations, and created NFS, among the first open-sourced commercial software, virtual memory microprocessor based personal desktops, and the first RISC based SPARC processors.
 Khosla raised $300,000 in seed capital from venture capital firm Kleiner Perkins Caufield & Byers.
+The original Sun Microsystems business plan was later used as a Harvard Business School case study.
 Within five years, Sun made $1 billion in annual sales.
-Khosla also recruited early executives and developers such as Eric Schmidt and Carol Bartz.
+Khosla also recruited early executives and developers such as Eric Schmidt, who went on to become CEO of Google, and Carol Bartz, a future CEO of Yahoo!.
 He served as the first chairman and CEO from 1982 to 1984, when he left the company to become a venture capitalist.